About

 Hot cross bun dough

-• Into the mixing bowl with the activated yeast - add the sugar, eggs, melted butter, tangzhong, and vanilla.
-Mix to break up the eggs.
-Add the flour, spices and finally the salt.
+• Into the mixing bowl with the activated yeast – add the sugar, eggs, melted butter, tangzhong, and vanilla.
+And add the flour, spices, and finally the salt, as well.

 • Mix all the ingredients together to form a scraggly dough.